renehorstmann/Pixelc/README.md

 Or just use the tooltip tool.

+## Up 'n Downloads
+Nothing in Pixelc is sent to any server and all your art is saved locally on your device!
+Even if the WebApp "downloads" and "uploads" the images, they're just saved offline in your browser.

 ## Sponsoring
 You want to support me?
 > Buy Pixelc Premium on [Google Play](https://play.google.com/store/apps/details?id=de.horsimann.pixelcpremium).